 Historic Walking Tours conducted daily.

+The Museum is temporarily closed.
 The museum is open 7 days a week from 9am-4pm at the Clock Tower (V&A Waterfront) Entrance is R55 for adults, Pensioners R35, Kids R15 and under 5 FREE